dawei-x/dawei-x.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a first-year PhD student in Computer Science at **[Northwestern University.](https://www.northwestern.edu/)** My recent projects have focused on uncertainty quantification in human-AI interaction, and on interactive interfaces that assist users with exploratory analysis ([in progress](https://dawei-x.github.io/rashomon/)).
+I'm a first-year PhD student in Computer Science at **[Northwestern University.](https://www.northwestern.edu/)** My recent projects have focused on statistical uncertainty quantification in human-AI interaction, and on interactive interfaces that assist users with exploratory analysis [\[in progress\]](https://dawei-x.github.io/rashomon/).

 I graduated with a master's degree from <a href="https://wustl.edu/" style="color: #a51417;">Washington University in St. Louis</a> and did my bachelor's at Southwest University (Chongqing, China).
-My prior research experiences involved uncertainty representation & reasoning, causal inference, and preference aggregation for decision support systems.
-A decision support tool [prototype](https://dawei-x.github.io/ifv-prototype).
+My prior research experiences involved uncertainty representation & reasoning, causal inference, and preference aggregation for decision support systems [\[prototype\]](https://dawei-x.github.io/ifv-prototype).